Jumping and Running Fast are Avoided in Dogs

 A veterinarian should be consulted if a dog avoids jumping and running fast for an extended period of time, especially if accompanying symptoms such as lameness, visible pain, or behavioral changes occur.

-A veterinarian should be consulted urgently if the dog shows sudden, severe pain, can no longer stand up, or shows signs of paralysis.
+A veterinarian should be consulted urgently if the dog shows sudden, severe pain, can no longer stand up, or shows signs of Paralysis.
 These symptoms could indicate serious neurological problems that require immediate treatment.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 Outlook on current research